jonshiach/graphics-labs/_sources/pages/04_vectors_and_matrices.md

  $$A^{-1} = \dfrac{1}{ad - bc} \begin{pmatrix} d & -b \\ -c & a \end{pmatrix}.$$

-&emsp;&emsp; Use your class to answer questions 1 and 2.
+&emsp;&emsp; Use your class to answer questions 1 and 2 (you may use glm vectors and matrices).

 ````{dropdown} Solution
 Header file